zestynotions/ZestyOS/README.md

 # ZestyOS

 2023-03-25
+### ZestyOS a.k.k "RustyAlpine"

 A new year, a new distribution!
 These days I'm on Alpine Linux and quite happy.
 It is outragiously fast and responsive and using the OpenRC init system over Systemd.
-Go and check it out here: Alpine Linux '
+Go and check it out here: AlpineLinux.org

 It is also super fast to install and often the preferred OS for containers, this also means it has a few restrictions but if you change the default shell from ash to zsh and use the edge repositories you can have a really good experience.
-(Disclaimer: I only use it for server and no-audio desktop environtment, but I see no reason why it would not be great for any usecase really)
+(Disclaimer: I only use it for server and no-audio desktop environtment, but I see no reason why it would not be great for any use case really)
 Once the ISO boots you login with root (no password) and type: "setup-alpine" and follow the prompts.

 OR you can do like me and script/use a setup file for the install.